 Call the Transmission & Distribution Utility (TDU), not the Provider

-When an electricity outage occurs, you’ll receive faster service by contacting the TDU rather than the retail provider who sells you electricity in Texas.
+When an electricity outage occurs, you’ll receive faster service by contacting the TDU rather than the retail electricity company (also called an energy provider or light company) who sells you electricity in Texas.
 It’s helpful to understand the difference between the TDU and retail electric company and to have a list of Texas utility company phone numbers you can call in Texas when an outage occurs based on your zone.
 For profiles on other TDUs in Texas, see our Texas Electric Utilities page.

 Use Smart Meter Texas to Check the Impact of an Outage on your Usage